andreiramani/Introduction-to-NoSQL-Databases/README.md

-# Introduction-to-NoSQL-Databases
+# Introduction to NoSQL Databases (Peer Graded Assignment)
-## Part of IBM Data Engineering Professional Certificate by Coursera
+## Course 10 from 13 (Part of IBM Data Engineering Professional Certificate by Coursera)

 <p>Having hard time on IBM Skill Network IDE, so I did the assignment fully using WSL Ubuntu in Windows 10 Pro x64.
 There are some preparation to do it:</p>
 <ol>